 The shell uses environment variables to store information, such as the name of the current user, the name of the host computer, and the default paths to any commands.
 Environment variables are inherited by all commands executed in the shell’s context, and some commands depend on environment variables.

-You can create environment variables and use them to control the behavior of a command without modifying the command itself.
+You can create environment variables and use them to control the behaviour of a command without modifying the command itself.
 For example, you can use an environment variable to have a command print debug information to the console.